walterpinson/walterpinson.github.io/source/_posts/2017/2017-07-05-Bail-Ins-are-a-Thing.md

 Nothing is 100% fool-proof but these methods can be employed to produce an acceptable level of risk with regards to protecting your cryptocurrency assets.

 ## Or, Maybe Not
 Simply using cryptocurrencies does not automatically protect one from classic banking risks.
 The risk posed by replicating existing banking models with cryptocurrencies is similar, if not greater.
-Leveraging third-party exchanges to store cryptocurrencies in much the same way as we use banks to store our cash involves similar third-party risk.
+Leveraging third-party [exchanges][15] to store cryptocurrencies in much the same way as we use banks to store our cash involves similar third-party risk.

 Bitcoin, as envisioned by [Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto), is intended to be decentralized money.
 It is meant to be traded from person to person as anonymously as one might place fiat currency into the cup of a homeless person.
 It was never intended to be controlled by one or more centralized third parties.